MSPayneII/8-ball-fortune-teller-v2/README.md

 - Take an existing application built with vanillaJS and rebuild it using React
 - Practice building a CRUD application in React
-- Connect the application to a relational Database
+- Connect the application to a Database

 ### MVP: